30 Clever Cooking Secrets Only Chefs Know

 Make more than one meal at a time.

 "Larger cuts, like roasts, are great for 'cook once, eat twice' meals," says Ollier.
 For example, you can make an easy pot roast using a chuck roast and can shred leftover beef and make sandwiches, tacos, or even omelets.
-Leftover steak can be sliced and used for steak salad.
+Leftover steak can be sliced and used for a steak salad.

 "If you purchased larger-sized packages of ground beef, you can use a portion to make meatballs, use some for dinner tonight, and freeze the remaining for dinner another night," says Ollier.
 If you prepare a lot of meatballs, freeze them in dinner-size portions so you can pull out what you need at a later date.
 Use the remaining ground beef for other dinner ideas that you can make now and freeze later, like stuffed poblano peppers or cabbage rolls.